LLM Fine-Tuning¶

 Reinforcement learning (RL) has emerged as a powerful technique for improving reasoning capabilities in Large Language Models.
+Reinforcement learning has been used in LLM post-training for several years now, initially through techniques like RLHF (Reinforcement Learning from Human Feedback) which leverages human preferences to guide LLM responses, RLAIF (Reinforcement Learning from AI Feedback) which leverages AI feedback to guide LLM responses, and more recently through RLVR (Reinforcement Learning with Verifiable Rewards) a technique that uses ground truth answers to score LLM responses and leads to the development of reasoning capabilities.
 Models like DeepSeek-R1 and OpenAI’s o1 exemplify this approach, demonstrating how RL can be used to develop LLMs with superior reasoning abilities without relying on traditional supervised fine-tuning.
 Through training with reinforcement learning, models develop agency and can be described as agents.

 Algorithms |